peka01/ntr-test/AI_CHATBOT_INTEGRATION.md

 ### 3. Integration

-The chatbot is automatically integrated into your `HelpSystem` component.
-Users can access it via the AI button (lightbulb icon) in the help window header.
+The AI chatbot is now integrated directly into the footer of your `HelpSystem` component.
+Users can access it as a search field at the bottom of the help window - no need to open a separate modal.

 ## Usage

 ### For Users

 1. **Open Help System**: Click the help button (?) anywhere in the app
-2. **Access AI Chat**: Click the AI button (💡) in the help window header
+2. **Access AI Chat**: Scroll to the bottom of the help window to see the AI chat field
-3. **Ask Questions**: Type your question in natural language
+3. **Ask Questions**: Type your question in the search field and press "Fråga"
 4. **Get Answers**: Receive intelligent responses with source citations

 ### Example Questions